GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 ```

-Here are some query examples for the `system_metrics` so you can get familiar
+We list some SQL examples below of the `system_metrics` table, for you to get familiar
 with using SQL alongside GreptimeDB's functions.

 Use `count()` function to get the number of all rows in the table: